Skip to main content

 Introduction & Installation

-The common workflow for applying Reinforcement Learning to optimize an objective, is to start by defining Markov Decision Process (MDP) quantities, like the state and action spaces, and reward function.
-Additionally, we need the environment model as a simulation in order to simulate the forward application of our RL agent in model-free algorithms.
-The training process will alternate then between collecting rollouts and training the agent on them.
-This means that the run-time of our program is affected by two components: the neural network parameters updates, and the environment simulation process.
-Openai-Gym, proposed originally in [1], and its successor (Gymnasium [2]) are well-known popular python libraries that provide a structure to build RL simulated environments.
-For training the agent model itself, libraries like Tensorflow or Pytorch are common.
-In this post, we are interested in exploring a promising alternative for both of the simulation and the training phases utilizing JAX package [21], and its neural network extension: FLAX [20].
-The motivation here is to speed up the training process as well as achieve better optimization.
+The typical workflow for applying Reinforcement Learning to optimize an objective involves defining Markov Decision Process (MDP) quantities, such as state and action spaces, actor model (agent), and a reward function [24].
+Furthermore, an environment model is required for simulating the forward application of our RL agent in model-free algorithms.
+The training process alternates between collecting experience data (rollouts) and training the agent on that data.
+Consequently, the runtime of our program is influenced by two key components: neural network parameter updates and environment simulation.
+OpenAI-Gym, initially proposed in [1], and its successor Gymnasium [2] are well-established Python libraries providing a structured approach to building RL simulation environments.
+Popular libraries like TensorFlow and PyTorch are commonly used for training the agent model itself.
+This paper explores JAX [21] and its neural network extension, Flax [20], as a promising alternative for both simulation and training, aiming to accelerate training and improve optimization.

 The installation of the packages needed in this post with pip-python can be done simply as follows: